Skip to content

 Play Modes:

-Callie has three global play modes that control how clips are routed to outputs:
+Callie has two global play modes that control how clips are routed to outputs:

 • Single Output — every clip routes to Output A.